 Natalie Lentz returns to Cucalorus for her second year, this time as Programming Coordinator.
 She blends together enthusiasm for art, film, and people to curate a delicious experience for the Cuc' masses.
 With a Master's in Interior Architecture and Exhibit Design, she enjoys creating the visual experience.
 Lentz gravitates toward highly stylized forms and is intrigued by myriad of media forms.
 Exploring the relationship between image and sound and playing with texture, color, and pattern inspires her never-ending creative work.

 james martin, operations manager

-James first got mixed up with the festival during Cuc' 18 as an usher at Jengo’s Playhouse—but boy did he get hooked.
-During summer 2013 James worked as an intern to coordinate the Surfalorus Surf Film Festival—which he thinks is kinda cool, despite what Ryan says.
-Smear campaigns aside, James decided to stick around Cucalorus (mainly because everyone forgot to tell him to leave) and worked as the Jengo’s Facilities Manger during Cuc' 19.
-While at times chaotic, he felt the hallucinations induced by sleep deprivation provided a valuable experience that allowed for personal growth.
-With vision quests behind him, he's excited to help actualize all of the Big Ideas the Cuc' team is developing for the benchmark 20th anniversary.
-This will be done by implementing the various coordinating, negotiating, compiling, organizing, booking, identifying, and assessing techniques that he has come across in Cucalorus’ numerous gnostic texts.
+James Martin first got mixed up with the festival during Cuc' 18 as an usher at Jengo’s Playhouse, moving up in Summer 2013 as an intern coordinating the Surfalorus Surf Film Festival.
+Martin decided to stick around Cucalorus (mainly because everyone forgot to tell him to leave) and worked as the Jengo’s Facilities Manger during Cuc' 19.
+He's excited to help actualize all of the Big Ideas the Cuc' team is developing for the benchmark Cuc' 20.